Tuesday 10 February from 10:30am to 12:30pm

 Robotics and electronics kits: Makey Makey, Ozobot, Sphero, Edison, Little Bits

-3D prints limited to 30 minutes per student
+Laser cut projects limited to 20 minutes per student

 Details: